maumauagain/maumauagain/README.md

 Hello, there!
 My name is Amauri and I'm in my last semester of software engineering 💻.
 Below you cand find some interesting infos.

 - 🔭 I’m currently working on my final paper (TCC)
-- 🌱 I’m currently learning React Native and NodeJS
+- 🌱 I’m currently learning .Net Core and Angular11
 - 🚀 I've already worked with C# and the technologies I like the most are C#, ReactJS, ReactNative and NodeJS.